 What To Expect

-Bed rest is not usually needed while you recover at home.
+Bed rest usually isn't needed while you recover at home.

 Your doctor may recommend that you wear a back brace while you recover.